 Nick Crow Lab is a name that still resonates with many plugin-driven guitarists because in the early days of amp sims, the Nick Crow Lab gear was some of the best stuff going and it’s always been free.
 You can still find the 5150/6505 plugins as well as a few other freebies and they actually do still hold up reasonably.
 I used these sims a ton back in the day and it was fun giving them a rip again for the purpose of this quick-guide.
 Nick Crow Lab is no longer active but the stuff is still online to grab.

 The TSE X50 was once upon a time a freeware product.
 You can still find the original X50 in 32 / 64-bit if you look for it.
 It’s no longer on the TSE website but you can find it HERE.
 However, the X50 2.4.8 is an amazing suite and it’s on a whole other level.
 It captures the 5150 tone characteristics with great detail for a great price.
 You also get an ENGL E530 sim, the impulsive impulse loader and a phenomenal selection of pedals, impulses and more.
-If I could only own one plugin for guitar, the TSE X50 2.4.8 might be it.
+It might be a few years old now but it can still kick a lot of ass.